 Man charged with attempted murder in Anchorage shooting that wounded teen

 Dec.
-8—A man was arrested Tuesday on charges of attempted murder and assault after a shooting that left a teenage girl with severe wounds, Anchorage police said.
+9—A man was arrested Tuesday on charges of attempted murder and assault after a shooting that left a teenage girl with severe wounds, Anchorage police said.

 Police were called to an area near 14th Avenue and Denali Street at 3:30 p.m.
 Tuesday on a reported shooting, the department said in an online statement.
 The girl had a gunshot wound to her upper body and was brought to a hospital with life-threatening injuries, police said.